santisoler/2023-carbmin-lecture/slides.md

 - **Geophysical inversions** allow us to **estimate CO<sub>2</sub> sequestration potential** of serpentinized rocks
 - Not a silver bullet: different inversion results provide different knowledge.
-- **Geologic interpretation** of the inversion results are crucial to better understand the subsurface.
+- **Geologic interpretation** of the inversion results is crucial to better understand the subsurface.

 ---